-When your mother or father suffers a stroke, it impacts the whole family.
-Not only is your parent suddenly in need of home care assistance, but also everyone connected to mom or dad may need support.
-There is no way to prepare anyone for the effects that a stroke will have on an individual and the people they are surrounded by.
+When your mom or dad suffers a stroke, it impacts the whole family.
+Not only is your parent suddenly in need of home care assistance, but everyone connected to mom or dad may need support.
+It’s simply impossible to prepare a family for the stress a stroke has on their loved one.

-A stroke not only leaves your parent confused and often in shock and denial, but it also does the same for the adult children and grandchildren, siblings, and surviving spouse.
-One moment your mother or father is an active and vital human being and within minutes or seconds, their world collapses.
-A stroke may change your parent’s behavior or their ability to do essential movements including talk, walk or think coherently.
+A stroke not only leaves your parent confused and in shock and denial, but it does the same for adult children, grandchildren, siblings, and surviving spouse.
+One moment your mother or father is active and vital, but within minutes or seconds, their world collapses.
+A stroke may change your parent’s behavior or their ability to talk, walk, or think coherently.

 When older adults have strokes, treatment, therapy, and a dedicated home care assistance provider may be the best medicine for healing and enhancing their lifestyle. .

-If your parent has a stroke, there are some key points to remember:
+If your parent has a stroke, remember the following: